 Things to do in Perth

 Perth, capital of Western Australia, sits where the Swan River meets the southwest coast.
 Sandy beaches line its suburbs, and the huge, riverside Kings Park and Botanic Garden on Mount Eliza offer sweeping views of the city.
-The Perth Cultural Centre houses the state ballet and opera companies, and occupies its own central precinct, including a theatre, library and the Art Gallery of Western Australia.
+The Perth Cultural Centre houses the state ballet and opera companies, and occupies its own central precinct.
+This including a theatre, library and the Art Gallery of Western Australia.

 Hop on hop off bus tour

 You can get to know Perth at your own pace on a hop on hop off tour that you can customise to suit your time and interests.